Countly/countly-sdk-web/README.md

 ##How to use Countly Web SDK?

-Link to the script and call helper methods based on what you want to track: sessions, views, clicks, custom events, user data, etc.
-More information is available at [http://resources.count.ly/docs/countly-sdk-for-web](http://resources.count.ly/docs/countly-sdk-for-web)
+Link to the script and call helper methods based on what you want to track: sessions, views, clicks, custom events, user data, etc. More information is available at [http://resources.count.ly/docs/countly-sdk-for-web](http://resources.count.ly/docs/countly-sdk-for-web)

-##What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
-It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
-There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
-Both parts are open source with different licensing terms.

-##About

-This repository includes the Countly Web SDK.

-Need help?
-See [Countly SDK for Web](http://resources.count.ly/v1.0/docs/countly-sdk-for-web) documentation at [Countly Resources](http://resources.count.ly).

 ### Other Github resources ###

-Check Countly Server source code here:
+Check Countly Community Edition source code here:

 - [Countly Server](https://github.com/Countly/countly-server)